-1. The election of two (2) directors to the Company's Board of Directors to serve until the annual meeting of stockholders to be held in 2005 and until their successors are duly elected and qualify;

-2. To amend the Company's Certificate of Incorporation to amend the terms of the Company's Series A Convertible Preferred Stock (the "Series A Preferred Stock") to reduce the number of votes per share to comply with the requirements of The Nasdaq Stock Market; and

-3. To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- 1. The election of two (2) directors to the Company's Board of Directors to serve until the annual meeting of stockholders to be held in 2005 and until their successors are duly elected and qualify; - 2.
+To amend the Company's Certificate of Incorporation to amend the terms of the Company's Series A Convertible Preferred Stock (the "Series A Preferred Stock") to reduce the number of votes per share to comply with the requirements of The Nasdaq Stock Market; and - 3.
+To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

 Only the stockholders of record as of the close of business on March 29, 2002 (the "Record Date") are entitled to notice of and to vote at the Annual Meeting.
 Each holder of the Company's issued and outstanding shares of common stock, par value \$.001 per share ("Common Stock"), is entitled to one vote per share on all matters and each holder of Series A Preferred Stock is entitled to that number of votes per share as is equal to the number of whole shares of Common Stock into which each share of Series A Preferred Stock held by such holder could be converted on the Record Date.
 As of the Record Date, 66,488,495 shares of the Common Stock and 20,282 shares of Series A Preferred Stock were outstanding.
-This Proxy Statement and enclosed form of proxy are first being mailed to the stockholders of the Company on or about April , 2002.
+This Proxy Statement and enclosed form of proxy are first being mailed to the stockholders of the Company on or about April 17, 2002.

 A majority of the shares outstanding and entitled to vote at the meeting must be represented at the Annual Meeting in person or by proxy to constitute a quorum for the transaction of business at the Annual Meeting.
 Shares represented by proxies that reflect abstentions or "broker non-votes" will be counted as shares that are present and entitled to vote for purposes of determining the presence of a quorum.
 In order to be elected as a director, a nominee must receive a plurality of all the votes cast at the Annual Meeting at which a quorum is present.
-Amendment of the Company's Certificate of Incorporation requires the affirmative vote of at least a majority of the outstanding shares of Common Stock and Series A Preferred Stock, voting together as a single class, entitled to vote at the Annual Meeting.
+Amendment of the Company's Certificate of Incorporation requires the affirmative vote of at least a majority of the outstanding shares of Common Stock and Series A Preferred Stock, voting together as a single class, entitled to vote at the Annual Meeting and at least a majority of the outstanding shares of Series A Preferred Stock, voting as a separate class, entitled to vote at the Annual Meeting.
 Proxies that reflect abstentions and broker non-votes will have no effect on the outcome of Proposal 1 and will have the effect of a vote "Against" Proposal 2.